 Another choice that the buyer of an N76 is given is whether or not to have a bulbous bow or conventional bow.
 The N76 hull mold has two different bow configurations (conventional and bulbous) which are interchangeable and set up prior to hull lamination.
 The bulbous bow provides benefits but also has an unpleasant side to it and thus has become somewhat controversial in recent years.
 We will discuss with you your intended use of your Nordhavn 76 and help you decide which bow configuration is right for you.

 Unlike other semi-custom yachts out there, buying a Nordhavn 76 need not be stressful or risky.
 The N76 is fundamentally a fiberglass production boat built in molds on an established production schedule by a highly competent team, which has been together for 30 years.
-Scheduled completion dates are imperative to us and are met reliably or within a few days or weeks.
 Systems, engineering and performance are solid, well-developed and proven.
 You can inspect existing N76s to witness how special the fit and finish of this boat really is.
 Climb on board and get a feel for how comfortable it is to operate, and on a sea trial, experience the smoothness, low noise levels, sea kindliness and comfort.

 Within the “production boat” safety net, you can still customize your Nordhavn with décor, equipment and features to achieve your desires.
 No two N76s will be alike, but all will share the same quality, seaworthiness, factory support and excellent resale value.